v1.196.0

 1. Increase Load (Weight)

-Example: Bench press 60kg for 8 reps → 62.5kg for 8 reps
+Real example: Bench press 60kg for 8 reps → 62.5kg for 8 reps

 2. Increase Volume (Sets × Reps)

 Add more sets or reps to your training sessions.
+This was my preferred method with Marcus.

-Example: 3 sets of 10 reps → 4 sets of 10 reps
+Real example: 3 sets of 10 reps → 4 sets of 10 reps (or same 3 sets but 12 reps each)

 3. Increase Frequency